AdrienChampion/induction_for_dummies/monads_in_lean_4/book/src/readme.md

 We still need to name universes (`u`, `v`...) and Lean still needs to track them internally to know what universe a given type is in.
 But we will not do anything fancy with them, type universes will just appear in the code and *be there*.

+So we will a lot of `Mon : Type u → Type v` when discussing monads.
+You can just think of this as a type constructor if you want, *e.g.* `Option : Type u → Type u`.
+It takes a type (in any universe)